CodeCanna/E621Bot/README.md

 # Let's get the important stuff out of the way

-## This bot pulls images from a website that hosts images of all ratings, from images rated SFW to sexually explicit images to images depicting violence.
-As such this bot shouldn't be used by anyone under the age of 18.
-Also anyone contributing to this bot must be 18 years of age or older as well
+## This bot pulls from a website that hosts images of all ratings - from rated SFW, to sexually explicit images, to images depicting violence.
+As such, this bot shouldn't be used by anyone under the age of 18.
+Also, anyone contributing to this bot must be 18 years of age or older.

 ## Now that that's out of the way.
 Hi